Storage

 jobrunr

-and all the necessary collection to save all Jobs and Recurring Jobs automatically for you- use the
+and all the necessary collection to save all Jobs and Recurring Jobs automatically for you- Use the

 MongoDBStorageProvider